hedgewars/hw/INSTALL.md

 - SDL\_ttf >= 2.0
 - PhysFS >= 3.0.0

+On FreeBSD, you also need the package “fpc-rtl-extra”.

 ### Recommended optional dependencies

 These are not strictly required to build Hedgewars, but it's